BatuhanW/use-turkey-cities/README.md

 # List Turkey cities and districts with ease

-You can list cities and after setting `city`, you will get `districts` of corresponding city.
+You can list cities, and after setting `city`, you will get `districts` of the corresponding city.

 ### Installing